Richard-Woessner/Richard-Woessner.github.io/_posts/2025-06-18-selfhosting.md

 - It allows you to develop on the same fake system as everyone else.
 Which is great for open source.

 {: .box-warning}
- **Side Note**
+ **Side Note** <br/>
  I actually had a few issues using docker on a Apple Silicon MacBook pro.
 I had to look it up but it seems to be multiple issues.
-Mac does not support containerization, Macs file system is different than Linux.
+Mac does not support containerization, Macs file system is different than Linux.<br/>
  I recommend Orbstack as a docker alternative it been running amazing for me

 #### Security